MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.121.md

 (e) That is not sold by direct marketing, unless allowed by the Special Provisions or by written agreement; and

-(f) That, unless otherwise provided in the Special Provisions or if we inspect and approve a written agreement to insure such acreage, is grown on trees that have reached at least:
+(f) That, unless otherwise allowed by the Special Provisions, is grown on trees that have reached at least:

-(1) The sixth growing season after being set out; or
+(1) The sixth leaf year; or

-(2) The fifth growing season after topwork or grafting, if topwork or grafting occurs after set out.
+(2) The fifth leaf year after topwork or grafting, if topwork or grafting occurs after set out.

 7. Insurable Acreage